-- The K-12 Selection Committee shall also give positive consideration to programs to the extent they do any of the following: - Successfully leverage one or both of the following: - Existing structures, requirements, and resources of the federal Carl D. Perkins Career and Technical Education Improvement Act of 2006 (20 U.S.C.
+- Most effectively meet the needs of the local and regional economies. - Successfully leverage one or both of the following to support and sustain programs: - Existing structures, requirements, and resources of the federal Carl D. Perkins Career and Technical Education Improvement Act of 2006 (20 U.S.C.
 Sec.
-2301 et seq.), or its successor, the partnership academies program pursuant to Article 5 (commencing with Section 54690) of Chapter 9 of Part 29 of Division 4 of Title 2, or the agricultural career technical education incentive program pursuant to Article 7.5 (commencing with Section 52460) of Chapter 9 of Part 28 of Division 4 of Title 2.
+2301 et seq.), or its successor, the partnership academies program pursuant to Article 5 (commencing with Section 54690) of Chapter 9 of Part 29 of Division 4 of Title 2, or the agricultural career technical education incentive program pursuant to Article 7.5 (commencing with Section 52460) of Chapter 9 of Part 28 of Division 4 of Title 2. - o Contributions from industry, labor, and philanthropic sources. - Make significant investments in career technical education infrastructure, equipment, and facilities.